Q456lm/Phil-Collins-vs.-Zing-Zing-Zingbah/README.md

 No AI was used for coding, story, images, gameplay suggestions,etc. <br/>
 The only time AI was used was so ChatGPT could generate its own stats and movesets.

-Run main.java to play, you can do so by installing Java in GitHubs code spaces or using VS Code/IntelliJ or any other IDE that can run Java
+Run main.java to play, you can do so by installing Java in GitHub codespaces or using VS Code/IntelliJ or any other IDE that can run Java